Pica Disorder: Eating Everything Except Food

 Doctors prescribe treatments to correct mineral and nutrition deficiencies.
 In some cases, the eating behaviors disappeared after treating nutritional deficiencies.

-If the therapists suspect the pica condition to be associated with other mental disorders such as OCD, they may order a psychological evaluation to treat the condition with appropriate therapy and medication.
+If pica condition seems to be associated with other mental disorders such as OCD, they may order a psychological evaluation to treat it with appropriate therapy and medication.

 Doctors teach parents ways to prevent their kids with pica from eating non-food items, use of childproof locks, or placing items away from the kids on high shelves.